JulyThirteenth/deep_learning_initial/README.md

 # deep_learning_initial
-Some demos for greenhands of DL
+Some demoes for greenhands of DL